Why an all-in-one is great for students

-It’s a desktop PC that has all of the workings – processor, memory, hard drive - inside its screen.
+It’s a desktop PC that has all of the workings – processor, memory, hard drive - inside the screen.
 This means you lose the large tower box normally associated with the desktop computer.
-An all-in-one is sleek and compact.

-The large, full-size screen is ideal for long essay-writing sessions.
-The traditional, full-size keyboard also gives you plenty of room for typing.
+The large screen is ideal for essay writing sessions or working on Photoshop projects.
 Most all-in-one PCs run Microsoft Windows, so you’ll be able to use Word, Excel and PowerPoint if you buy Office.

 4) Can double as a TV